Census Bureau seeks state data, including citizenship info

 Other states are weighing what to do.
 The Florida Department of Highway Safety and Motor Vehicles has received the request but hasn't responded, spokeswoman Beth Frady said.

 "The Census Bureau usually plans for these types of big changes in their operations many, many years in advance, but they don't have enough time right now to actually plan and provide clear information to the public about how they are going to use these administrative records," Senteno said.
-"That is because they're flying by the seat of their pants right now."
+"They're flying by the seat of their pants right now."

-The bureau is also trying to gather other state records on individual recipients of public programs.
-A new request published last month in the Federal Register said the records would be used for the 2020 Census and other research, and they are needed to "improve efficiency and accuracy in our data collections, and to improve measures of the population and economy."
+The bureau also is seeking more state records on individual recipients of public programs.
+A new request published last month in the Federal Register said the records would be used for the 2020 Census and other research, and they're needed to "improve efficiency and accuracy in our data collections, and to improve measures of the population and economy."

-While the request doesn't explicitly ask for citizenship information, some demographers who work with the bureau on state-level data say the timing makes them suspect the request is responsive to the president's executive order.
+The records request doesn't explicitly ask for citizenship information, but some demographers who work with the bureau on state-level data suspect it's responsive to the president's executive order.

 States already share records on food assistance and other programs to help the bureau track traditionally undercounted populations and pinpoint vacant houses.
 The states' administrative records could cover a host of topics, including citizenship, said John Thompson, a former Census Bureau director in the Obama administration.